 - To add an option based component to an Opex position, click on the appropriate object or add a new object in the “Opex” section.

 - Choose “Option Based Component” in the dropdown menu “Value”.
 Additionally you have to click “Add new Option-Based Component” next to the Input field.

-- If the base fee changes over time (as in our example), you have to select the option "Define multiple periods".
-To enter different base fees click on "Add".
+- If the base fee changes over time (as in our example), you have to click on “+” to enter different base fees.

 Our example includes 3 different base fees over the lifetime